 Do not italicize the case name.

-If there are more than one parties, list only the first party.
+If there is more than one party, list only the first party.

-Italicize the procedural phrases, for e.g., In re, Ex parte etc.
+Italicize the procedural phrases, e.g., In re, Ex parte, etc.

 a) U.S. Law

-Official name of act, U.S.C. title number Abbreviation of Code cited, sections symbols and span of sections containing statute (Date of Code edition cited).
+The official name of the act, U.S.C. title number Abbreviation of Code cited sections symbols and span of sections containing statute (Date of Code edition cited).
 Eg: